What Is a Trust Fund? A Complete Guide for UK Families

 How to Set Up a Trust Fund in the UK

-Setting up a trust fund involves legal documents, tax considerations, and choosing the right trustees.
-Here’s a quick overview of the process:
+Setting up a trust fund involves a trust deed, careful tax planning, and choosing the right trustees.
+Here’s a clear overview of the process:

 Common Questions About Trust Funds